Agent Skills: CLI UX Tester

 CLI UX Tester

 This skill evaluates the usability of command-line interfaces and developer tools.
-It identifies the target CLI, asks clarifying questions if needed, then launches an agent to perform a comprehensive evaluation.
+It identifies the target CLI, asks clarifying questions if needed, runs three evaluation agents in parallel, then passes the collected results to a synthesizer agent to produce artifacts.

 Step 1: Detect target CLI